-Besides a black t-shirt and jeans, a biker usually sports a jacket or vest with some kind of embroidered patch or many patches.
-The embroidered patches often show off club membership, a favored political statement, a show of patriotism, places visited or designs depicting the biker lifestyle.
-How did this tradition start?
+Besides a black T-shirt and jeans, a biker usually sports a jacket or vest with some kind of embroidered patch or many patches.
+The embroidered patches often show off club membership, make a political statement or show patriotism.
+They can also record places visited or designs depicting the biker lifestyle.

-Our Lethal Threat Biker patches depict designs, art and colors that do not violate or interfere with known club colors or patches.
+Our Lethal Threat biker patches depict designs, art and colors that do not violate or interfere with known club colors or patches.
 We are very particular about the art we create for our embroidered patches.

-All our embroidered patches have a sewer friendly border for sew on application for leather and a heat seal backing for ironing onto denim.
-Sew on application is always recommended regardless of the base garment.
+All our embroidered patches have a sewer-friendly border for sew-on application for leather and a heat-seal backing for ironing onto denim.
+Sew-on application is always recommended regardless of the base garment.

 Check out our Lethal Threat Biker patches, will last you for many years of enjoyment.
 CLICK HERE